Frequently Asked Questions

 Tell us more about the hotels or other accommodation options?

-Our base package (3 nights) provides a choice of 3 or 4 star hotels in Siena.
-More information is provided on the following webpage - Siena Hotels.
-Our Days of the Palio Tour offers 5 nights with a special hotel property located just outside of Siena, in the Chianti.
+Our base package (3 nights) provides a choice of 3, 4 or 5 star hotels in Siena.
+More hotel information is provided on the following webpage - Siena Hotels.
+Our Days of the Palio Tour package offers 5 nights with a special hotel property (Borgo Scopeto), which is located just outside of Siena, in the Chianti region.
 Additional accommodation options include Tuscan Villas outside of Siena that can be rented during the week of the Palio.
 Please ask us for details on these options.
 In general, the few apartments that may overlook the campo are NOT rented for overnight stays during the Palio.
 They are only offered for the purpose of selling tickets for the trial races and the final race where ticket holders can then watch the race from the windows or balconies of the apartment.
 We do, however, have one exception.
-Details of this apartment are found here: Piazza del Campo Apartment.
-In addition, we do have other select apartments in other areas of the historical city that can be used as part of a Palio package.
+Details of this apartment are found here: Apartment via di Citta'.
+In addition, we do have other select apartments in other areas of the historical city that can be included as part of a Palio package.

 Is there a reason to stay in Siena for more than the 3 nights?